Heyvkram/S1.S5-JavaUtils-Nivell1/README.md

-# SPRINT 1 TASK 7 - Annotations lvl 1
+# SPRINT 1 TASK 5 - Java Utils lvl 1

 ## Summary
 These exercises expand on the core concepts of the sprint and explore file system interaction and object serialization.